rohitsh16/Calendar-App/README.md

 # Django Calendar App

 > This app is used to add, edit and manage events.
-You can add description to the events and the events are displayed in minthly view format.
+You can add description to the events and the events are displayed in monthly view format.

 ##  Starting the Project